lab101/ES2_iOS/README.md

 ES2_iOS
 =======

+** Project is obsolete using the new Cinder glnext which has ES2 support  **

 iOS ES2 project with partial support for Cinder

 Started from the basic XCode OpenGL ES2 project and included boost & Cinder